Lonero-Team/Lonero-Community/docs/Decentralized Internet Docs/Main Installation Methods.rst

 generic usage guide `that is here`_.
 The same instructions apply to droplets.

-Please keep in mind you can skip the ```npm install```, as the node modules should already be pre-installed in this droplet but not the below configurations.
+Please keep in mind you can skip the ```npm install```, as the node modules should already be pre-installed in the droplet but not the below configurations.

 To access the program in root use ```cd/node_modules/decentralized-intrernet```.
 The dev files should be in ```cd/addon```.
 You can then install the below configurations and proceed with the core component development.